-Options for Fully Foreign-Owned Indonesian Companies
+Options for Fully Foreign Owned Indonesian Companies

-The amount of capital invested in a particular business will define the business company’s size and the eligibility to sponsor foreign employee’s work permits.
-Indonesia allows total foreign ownership in industries that are not categorized under the Negative Investment List.
+The amount of capital invested in a particular business will define the business company’s size and the eligibility to sponsor foreign employees’ work permits.
+Indonesia allows total foreign ownership in industries that are not categorised under the Positive Investment List.

 If you are a foreign business owner who wants to register your company for full ownership, you have the following options:

-Nominee Limited Liability Company
+1. Nominee Limited Liability Company

 When you want to begin operations immediately, you can register a company in Indonesia using an Indonesian nominee.
 Registering this type of company enables you to bypass some foreign investment restrictions, close deals fast, and obtain contracts.